combinatorist/free-intro-to-cs/README.md

   - Or at very least, do their [python setup][2].
 - If you like book learning, read the one recommended by the inventor of Python:
   - ["Introduction to Computer Science Using Python: A Computational Problem-Solving Focus"][3]
+  - In case it's your birthday, I may have already bought you a hard copy. :wink:
 - Along the way, you'll also start learning the command line.
   - This is particularly useful if you're on Mac or Linux (Windows is a different ballgame).